nuuuwan/news_lk3_data/README.md

 Several committees were appointed to investigate the scholarship examination, and their final conclusion was that only three questions had been leaked prior to the exam.

-The Criminal Investigation Department (CID) had also launched a separate investigation into the question paper leak.
+On September 20, an investigation was launched by the Department of Examinations after it was alleged that a question paper from the exam had been leaked.
+Later, the initial investigation report was handed over to the Criminal Investigation Department (CID), which also launched a separate investigation into the matter.

 ...